Phishing attacks are the number one threat facing businesses around the world.

 A common method of phishing attack is account compromise.
 This involves sophisticated cyber-criminals taking email addresses from websites such as LinkedIn and impersonating them, emailing people from the same company and asking them to reveal information.

 Phishing attacks are continuing to grow more common.
-A report found that 76% of businesses had experienced an attempt at phishing in 2017.
+Studies have shown that 25% of all data breaches originate with a phishing attack.
 People are at great risk from falling for these scams.

 Let’s take a look at the top three most damaging phishing attacks on businesses: